squarism/squarism.github.io/_posts/2011-05-02-pivot-table-in-ruby.markdown

 puts ""
 {% endhighlight %}

-<p>This code will produce this text:</p>
+This code will produce this text:

-<pre>Pivoted Labeled:
+`Pivoted Labeled:
 -------------------------------------------------------------------
 ID       | ARTIST         | GENRE       | YEAR | ALBUM            |
 a70eb30d | DJ Shadow      | electronica | 1996 | Endtroducing     |
 090e6012 | The Avalanches | electronica | 2000 | Since I Left You |
-</pre></p>
+`

-<h3>Conclusion</h3><p>
+### Conclusion

 Both examples are very procedural.
 There might be opportunities to make this code more OO or even functional by breaking up common tasks.
 However, the problem I ran into was of the structure itself.
 I don't see a generic way of creating code reuse except for creating methods that can handle a "hash of hashes" or other pre-defined types.
 I wanted to post a copy and paste template that would help anyone out there trying to pivot data (or even find this name for a problem like this) but unfortunately the solutions are tightly bound to the data structure you are starting out with.
-In the case of database rows, example #1 will probably work for you with minimal changes.</p>
+In the case of database rows, example #1 will probably work for you with minimal changes.